 According to Imperva's 2022 bad bot report, the gaming and gambling industry has the second-highest bad bot activity, with 53.9% of sites registering a malicious presence.
-This stark statistic highlights just how important it is that companies operating within this space must take the measures necessary to protect their customer data from unwanted threats.
+This stark statistic highlights just how important it is that companies operating within this space take the measures necessary to protect their customer data from unwanted threats.

 What is a betting bot?

-A betting bot is designed to automate the gambling process by actively scanning gambling and gaming websites for any changes in odds so users can quickly capitalize on them before they disappear.
+Betting bots automate the gambling process by actively scanning gambling and gaming websites for any changes in odds so users can quickly capitalize on them before they disappear.
 Players usually download a script from the internet or pay an expert to create a custom script to set up a bot.
 When this script executes, it becomes a bot.

 Betting bots can run on an individual's machine or virtual machines across data centers where servers run multiple accounts simultaneously.
 The betting bot takes input from the player and performs actions based on player instructions.
 It is meant to bring monetary returns using automated cheating or make decisions based on scraped statistics and markers.
 With multiple bots playing the same game, a player can take advantage of arbitrage decisions or set up a game so that one bot wins by betting against other botted accounts.
 Collaborated bots make multiple bets with net positive winnings.